Futures contracts sit at the center of financial trading. They help manage price risks and let traders ride market trends.

 - Protecting client interests

-- Providing access to current market information and full support
+- Providing access to current market info and support

-They must disclose all fees and commissions and other charges to their clients.
+Brokers must clearly disclose all fees, commissions, and other charges to clients.
+No one likes surprise fees, after all.

 FAQs